ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/README.md

 I am teaching a graduate course in machine learning and developing LLMs for mathematical research this semester.
 The webpage for this course is [this](math_for_ai.html).

 I am also teaching a course called Intro to Proofs.
 This is a course that will teach students how to write proofs in Lean.

+[Here](decompositions.html) we describe an AI tool that we have built to rigorously prove asymptotic inequalities.
+Using it, we answer a [question](https://terrytao.wordpress.com/2025/05/01/a-proof-of-concept-tool-to-verify-estimates/) [of](https://mathoverflow.net/a/463940/91878) Terry Tao.